Wednesday 12th April, 2023

 Despite the marketing foam rollers will not give you worthwhile long term changes

-If you have cellulite marketing like this can give the impression that foam rolling will be a great help.
-The reality is that at best foam rolling will give you a slight temporary improvement in the appearance of your cellulite.
-It will not give you any significant long term changes, and certainly will not have you looking like the marketing pics.
+If you have cellulite marketing like this implies that foam rolling will give great results, but the reality is that at best foam rolling will only give you a slight temporary improvement in the appearance of your cellulite.
+Foam rolling will not give you any significant long term changes, and certainly will not have you looking like the marketing pics.

 Why foam rolling only gives a temporary improvement in appearance at best